xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Mike Schy with Thoughts on Variability Reduction and Streamlining your Golf Swing

 # Gary Murphy highlights Lessons you can learn from the Tour Professionals
 * pros do the basics right
 * find the hardest driver teeshot on your course and hit many drives when nobody is on the course